-Sculpture of Military Dog at Soldier’s Grave Unveiled
+Sculpture of MWD at Soldier’s Grave Unveiled

 The sculpture shows a military working dog at the grave of his handler.
 The dog is wearing a Purple Heart medal and seems to be grieving his human friend’s loss.

 A new sculpture honors the efforts and sacrifices of military working dogs.
 Susan Norris is the sculptor of “My Hero, My Friend,” which has been moving people to tears when they see it.

 Norris stated in a press release that she has always enjoyed animals but felt that the bond between a military working dog and its handler was “on a whole other level.”

 The sculpture will be installed at the Veterans Memorial Park in Trophy Club, Texas – part of the Dallas-Fort Worth metropolitan area.